 President

-Rebecca has 5 years experience in higher education, where she lectured and led the implementation of an employability strategy to bridge the gap between academia and industry.
-She holds a Certificate in Education (Cert Ed), reinforcing her ability to communicate complex ideas in ways that are engaging, accessible, and inspiring.
-Prior to this, she worked in commercial recruitment for 5 years, equipping her with a strong understanding of business development, strategic growth and audience engagement, experience she brings to Whale Wise.
+Before focusing fully on visual storytelling, Rebecca spent five years in commercial recruitment before moving into higher education, where she lectured in photography and led the implementation of an employability strategy designed to bridge the gap between academia and industry.
+She holds a Certificate in Education (Cert Ed), strengthening her ability to communicate complex ideas in ways that are accessible, engaging and thought-provoking.

 Helen Mitcheson